 A budget of £300 has been allocated for chemical sampling of food and water.
-Where this is insufficient, underspends will be looked for to supplement the budget.
+Where this is insufficient, underspends will be located elsewhere to supplement this budget.
 An allocation of around £2,800 is expected from UKHSA for the routine microbiological sampling of food and water.